eoadeka/VotingApplicationWithDockerSwarm/README.md

     - Containerise by creating a Dockerfile

 4. Configure the result service
-    - The result service iuses PostgreSQL to store and display the vote results.
+    - The result service uses PostgreSQL to store and display the vote results.
     - Containerise by creating a Dockerfile.

 5. Define the networks and volumes